rsergio07/sre-chaos-engineering/README.md

 ### Phase 1: Environment Setup

-**Objective:** Deploy the chaos target application and install both Kubernetes Dashboard and LitmusChaos Portal to establish infrastructure for manual and automated resilience testing.
+**Objective:** Deploy the chaos target application and install the LitmusChaos operator to establish infrastructure for manual and automated resilience testing using YAML-based experiments.

 See [phase-1-environment-setup.md](phase-1-environment-setup.md) for complete instructions.